-The following table shows the rate of gross fixed capital formation in the energy sector (electricity and gas), water supply, transport, and telecommunications, as a share of GDP in 2008, using the OECD's STAN (Structural Analysis) Indicators database.
+Table AI shows the rate of gross fixed capital formation in the energy sector (electricity and gas), water supply, transport, and telecommunications, as a share of GDP, using the OECD's STAN (Structural Analysis) Indicators database.
 This database provides annual sectorial indicators on the production and employment structures, labor productivity and costs, investments, R&D expenditures, and international trade patterns in each OECD country.
+The table shows the data from 2005 to 2009 which is the last year for which the data is available (there is no data for Luxomburg).